How ‘Natural Born Killers’ Got a Killer Soundtrack

-When Trent Reznor curated the soundtrack to the Oliver Stone serial-killers-on-the-rampage movie ‘Natural Born Killers’ 20 years ago, he was still 17 years away from becoming an Oscar-winning composer.
-He was even two years away from doing his first project that wasn't made specifically for a record, the music for the ‘Quake’ video game.
+When Trent Reznor curated the soundtrack to the Oliver Stone serial-killers-on-the-rampage movie Natural Born Killers in 1994, he was still a number of years away from becoming an Oscar-winning composer.
+He was even two years away from doing his first project that wasn't made specifically for a record: music for a video game.

-But with ‘Natural Born Killers,’ which was released on Aug.
+But with Natural Born Killers, which was released on Aug.
 23, 1994, Reznor uprooted the traditional soundtrack mindset with a 75-minute, 27-track album that unspools something like a modern-day mixtape crossed with a genre-spanning art collage.
 And through a mix of some new original songs and older tracks by established and not-so-established artists, it also tells the movie's story of Mickey and Mallory, a pair of heartless killers who go on a multi-state terror spree.

 And to do it with such a wide and disparate group of artists was quite an undertaking on Reznor's part.
-Patti Smith's ‘Rock N Roll N—–,’ Cowboy Junkies' cover of the Velvet Underground's ‘Sweet Jane,’ Bob Dylan's ‘You Belong to Me’ and Peter Gabriel's ‘Taboo’ (with Pakistani singer Nusrat Fateh Ali Khan) congeal and collide with Patsy Cline, Dr. Dre, Nine Inch Nails and Jane's Addiction songs and samples.
+Patti Smith's "Rock N Roll N-----," Cowboy Junkies' cover of the Velvet Underground's "Sweet Jane," Bob Dylan's "You Belong to Me" and Peter Gabriel's "Taboo" (with Pakistani singer Nusrat Fateh Ali Khan) congeal and collide with Patsy Cline, Dr. Dre, Nine Inch Nails and Jane's Addiction songs and samples.

-Through deft edits and the interspersing of movie dialogue throughout the soundtrack, Reznor burns through ‘Natural Born Killers’ like Stone's characters tear across the southeast United States.
+Through deft edits and the interspersing of movie dialogue throughout the soundtrack, Reznor burns through Natural Born Killers like Stone's characters tear across the southeast United States.
 But there's a slow, menacing simmer to the mix, one that hints at a dark, imperceptible danger just below the surface.

 And if at times the album isn't as seamless as you think it should be, that's probably the point.
-Mickey and Mallory's world is a messy and violent one, and so is this record occasionally.
-‘Natural Born Killers’ isn't a tidy film (the ruthless murderers are rewarded by certain factions for their crimes), so don't expect its soundtrack to be any tidier.
+Mickey and Mallory's world is a messy and violent one, and so is the record.
+Natural Born Killers isn't a tidy film (the ruthless murderers are rewarded by certain factions for their crimes), so don't expect its soundtrack to be any tidier.

-The album reached No. 19 on the chart and went gold — not bad for a controversial movie that made tons of enemies back in the day and a soundtrack with no real hits (even though the remixed ‘Sweet Jane’ found its way onto more adventurous radio playlists and into the Modern Rock Top 10).
+The album reached No. 19 on the chart and went gold -- not bad for a controversial movie that made tons of enemies back in the day and a soundtrack with no real hits (even though the remixed "Sweet Jane" found its way onto more adventurous radio playlists and into the Modern Rock Top 10).

-Reznor continued his extracurricular activity with movie soundtracks, eventually scoring an Academy Award for his innovative productions and compositions in 2011 for his work on ‘The Social Network.
-Natural Born Killers,’ in a sense, sounds half a world away from that acclaimed score.
-But its seeds are buried deep in ‘Killers” dark, dangerous grooves.
+Reznor continued his extracurricular activity with movie soundtracks, eventually winning an Academy Award in 2011 for his work on The Social Network.
+Natural Born Killers, in a sense, sounds half a world away from that acclaimed score.
+But its seeds are buried deep in Killers' dark, dangerous grooves.